UBC-DSCI/dsci-100/README.md

 | Two quizzes | 40 |
 | Final exam | 20 |

-> Due to the global pandenmic, we will drop the lowest lecture worksheet grade, as well as the lowest tutoral worksheet grade.
+> Due to the global pandemic, we will drop the lowest lecture worksheet grade, as well as the lowest tutoral worksheet grade.
 We still recommend students complete all assigned work for the course as they are critical for learning.
 This is dropping of the lowest lecture and tutorial worksheet grades is intended